 And it's SCARY.
 Really freaking scary, folks.

 I didn't have Mom and Dad to help me with anything.
 That wasn't an option.
 So, survival was my motivation.
 In a lot of ways, it still is.
 So I keep moving forward.
 I keep going.
-And never once did I ever expect one single person to do a damn thing for me nor did I ever depend on a JOB for my survival.
+And never once did I ever expect one single person to do a damn thing for me.

 And these are the kids that will be running our country in only a handful of decades from now.
 Can you believe THAT?
 Scary.
 Now you know why I'm concerned!
 I should be.
 So should you!!

 The good news is that competition in the future will be NON-EXISTENT.
-If you're a Millennial, or a Generation Z like my daughter, doing any type of business or investing will be a piece of cake because...well, who will you compete against?
+If you're a Millennial like my daughter, doing any type of business or investing will be a piece of cake because...well, who will you compete against?
 The rest of her generation will still be playing video games while living in their elderly, barely-coherent Gen X parent's house in the 'burbs.
 Probably waiting for their demise so they can sell the house and live off the equity until something else comes along.
 Like winning the lottery, for instance.

 This is why I labor into my students who have kids that are young...even teenagers.
 Teach them business.
 Teach them investing.
 Teach them how to sell.
 Teach them about marketing.
-If you don't know any of these things yourself, read a book or go to an event then pass the information onto them however you can.
+If you don't know, read a book or go to an event then pass the information onto them however you can.

 One of the hings I resent about my meager Midwestern upbringing that I realize is still commonplace in those parts of the country is that some people in those areas who have kids think their ONLY job as a parent is to just get their kids "across the line," I call it.
 Just keep food on the table, keep them clothed and a roof over their heads.
 And that's it.
 Nothing else.
 Then at 18, tell them to start making plans to get the hell on.

-2) Maybe it's time bring your kids or grand kids to an event so they can learn first-hand how to become a multi-millionaire.
-I have my Vegas Events coming up on September 13th - 15th for the Investing Secrets Bootcamp Seminar and September 15th - 17th for the Flip It Profit Bootcamp Seminar.
-If you want to bring your kid (age 18 or under) to teach these money-making strategies to, I'll (a) clean up my language and lose all the swear words, and (b) I'll make you an offer you can't refuse (but you'll have to call my office to enroll them at 661-295-5050 ext.
-2) where it'll only cost them $97 to bring them along.
-CLICK HERE for the Investing Secrets Bootcamp Seminar and CLICK HERE for the Flip It Profit Bootcamp Seminar.
+So, maybe bring them to an event.
+I have my Vegas Money Funnel Event coming up on May 13th & 14th (and the 15th for Platinum Viper Wealth).
+If you want to bring your kid (age 18 or under) to teach these Money Funnel Methods to, I'll (a) clean up my language and lose all the swear words, and (b) I'll make you an offer you can't refuse (but you'll have to call my office to enroll them) where it'll only cost them $97 to bring them along.
+CLICK HERE to check out my upcoming Vegas event!

 You can learn anything you want.
 Learning and education is REQUIRED if you're going to pull yourself out of your current circumstances to create a new life for yourself.
 I'm here, dedicated in helping you create the financial life you want for yourself.
 But it takes two to tango.
 You have to be willing to do the work which is LEARNING then APPLYING what you've learned.